Chimney Relining & Resurfacing Services

 What Is a Cast-in-Place Chimney Liner?

-Rarely used anymore, cast in place liners are created by inflating a large cylindrical balloon-type structure according to the dimensions of the firebox and dropping it down the top of the chimney.
-While still inflated, a slurry mix of concrete is poured around this balloon and, once hardened, the balloon is deflated and removed, leaving a flue space of an appropriate size.
+Rarely used anymore, cast-in-place liners are created by inflating a large cylindrical balloon-type structure according to the dimensions of the firebox and dropping it down the top of the chimney.
+While still inflated, a slurry mix of concrete is poured around this balloon, and once hardened, the balloon is deflated and removed, leaving a flue space of an appropriate size.

 Alternatively, a cast-in-place liner may be installed by using a slip-form technique where a vibrating bell is attached to a pulley and, as it is drawn up and out, the vibrations pack in the surrounding concrete.

-…but like we mentioned a bit earlier, both of these options, while very good and effective, are hardly used anymore.
+But like we mentioned a bit earlier, both of these options, while very good and effective, are hardly used anymore.
 They require a lot of work and a lot of money.
 It’s a much better use of both time and funds to reline your chimney with a stainless steel liner or, if applicable, have it repaired and restored by using HeatShield.

 What Is HeatShield for Chimneys?

-A system/relining repair solution first developed in Europe several decades ago, HeatShield is a sealant system created from a hybrid of ceramic and refractory (material resistant to decomposition from elements like heat and pressure) materials – the result of which is appropriately named “Cerfractory.”
-Only available as a relining/repair solution for terra cotta/clay tile liners, this Cerfractory sealant has three separate application methods, depending on the state and severity of damage.
+A system/relining repair solution first developed in Europe several decades ago, HeatShield is a sealant system created from a hybrid of ceramic and refractory (material resistant to decomposition from elements like heat and pressure) materials — the result of which is appropriately named “Cerfractory.”
+Only available as a relining/repair solution for terra cotta/clay tile liners, this Cerfractory sealant has three separate application methods, depending on the state and severity of the damage.

-Here at Ozark Stove & Chimney, we’re proud to offer HeatShield services to restore and reline your existing structure.
+Here at SureGlow Stove & Chimney, we’re proud to offer HeatShield services to restore and reline your existing structure.
 We recognize how much of a hassle it can feel when researching and weighing your options for chimney relining products and services, which is why we utilize HeatShield products.

 Give us a call or schedule a service appointment online today so one of our technicians can visit your home and you can learn more about your relining options.